zerkz/mcp/README.md

 - `sf-deploy-metadata` - Deploys metadata from your DX project to an org.
 - `sf-retrieve-metadata` - Retrieves metadata from your org to your DX project.
+-

+#### Testing Toolset

+Includes these tools:

+- `sf-run-agent-tests` - Executes agent tests in your org.
+- `sf-run-apex-tests` - Executes apex tests in your org

 ## Configure Other Clients to Use the Salesforce DX MCP Server